 Most people make this common mistake of not knowing in and out of their camera and have no clue about controlling the picture taking process.
-Whatever your camera be, whether you have a Nikon D5 or Nikon 3200 camera body, if you don’t know how your camera works then there is no point in investing so much money on camera gear.
+Whatever your camera is, whether you have an expensive high-end full-frame or an entry-level camera body if you don’t know how your camera works then there is no point in investing so much money on camera gear.

-Learn the technical stuff about camera first irrespective of the camera that you have.
-Once you buy a camera, learn what each button does and what options you have in that camera.
+Learn the technical stuff about cameras first irrespective of the camera that you have.
+Once you buy a camera, learn what each button does and what options you have for that camera.
 Once you know these settings and buttons, picture taking process becomes easy.
-It is like knowing where the gear, breaks, clutch and accelerator are, knowing where the indicator switches are while learning to drive.
-Once you master these you don’t have to think about these while driving as we do these automatically without even looking at these.
-Same is the case with your camera settings.
-Once you know where and what these settings are and when to use, the picture taking process becomes much easier.
+It is like knowing where the gear, breaks, clutch, and accelerator are, knowing where the indicator switches are while learning to drive.
+Once you master these you don’t have to think about these while driving as we do these automatically without even looking at them.
+The same is the case with your camera settings.
+Once you know where and what these settings are and when to use them, the picture-taking process becomes much easier.

-If you already know about these, then try to play around with the natural and artificial light, tripods, long exposure shots, filters and polarizers.
-Once you master these which comes by practice, you don’t have to worry about the technical side of an image or the picture taking process and instead you will start enjoying photography.
+If you already know about the picture taking process, then try to play around with natural and artificial light, tripods, long exposure shots, filters, and polarizers.
+Once you master these which comes by practice, you don’t have to worry about the technical side of an image or the picture-taking process, and instead, you will start enjoying photography.

 Because the photographer is aware of their surroundings, they will take less time to make key decisions like how to use natural light or which foreground and backdrop to employ.
 This is especially important when building a picture that includes the subject at the very end.
 A wedding photographer shooting candid images is the best example.